VocTech Seed 2019 call is open for applications from 15 January to 08 February (17:00).

 - The design and development of novel approaches to digital vocational learning; helping to take those ideas through basic prototyping to the next stage of 'seeding the market' by delivering a first proof of concept prototype.

-- Ambitious projects which show the potential to scale up and reach a large number of learners, with a vision of their route to market and outline plan for reaching their users and customers.
+- Ambitious projects which show the potential to scale up to reach large numbers of learners, with a vision of their route to market and outline plan for reaching their target users and customers.
+This includes being clear about who will buy the product as well as who the learners will be.

 - Projects that clearly explain how Ufi support is going to make something happen that could not otherwise happen, make it happen more quickly or at a greater scale.